This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 functionality for querying and updating that data.

-document stores that are optimized for search: that is, building search indices on top of the documents, so you can
+Some document stores are optimized for search, building search indices on top of the documents

-use free-text search, faceted search, and so on.
-Some of the popular options for search include
+so you can use free-text search, faceted search, and so on.
+Popular options for search include

 saw with relational databases: